wizardsardine/liana/README.md

 - A third party, in case [all else failed](https://wizardsardine.com/liana/plans#section-safety-net) (after 1 year and 3 months)

-The lockup period is enforced onchain by the Bitcoin network.
+The lockup period is enforced onchain by the Bitcoin Protocol.
 This is achieved by leveraging timelock capabilities of Bitcoin smart contracts (Script).

 Liana can be used for **trustless inheritance**, **loss protection** or **safer backups**.
 Visit